Time Travelers: Free Admission to 20 Historic Sites in Richmond

 Businesswoman.
 Leader.
 Civil rights activist.
 Maggie L. Walker was all of these things, and more.
 A tour of her home highlights her achievements and reminds us of the obstacles she overcame to emerge as an inspirational figure in the early twentieth century.
 The Maggie L. Walker National Historic Site is located at 600 N. 2nd Street in Richmond, Virginia, is open Tuesday through Saturday from 9 a.m. to 5 p.m., with tours of her home available daily, and is free of charge.
 Reservations are suggested for groups of six or more.
 For more information and for tour times, call (804) 771-2017 ext.
 0 or visit www.nps.gov/mawa.

-Maymont, a 100-acre American estate, was the home of New South business leader James Dooley and his wife Sallie from 1893 through 1925, and an extraordinary gift to the city of Richmond.
-Marvel at the 21 restored rooms that offer an unusually complete depiction of upstairs-downstairs life in the Gilded Age.
-The opulent upstairs interiors are decorated with Tiffany stained glass, frescoed ceilings and other sumptuous detailing, and filled with original furnishings and artwork.
-Downstairs service rooms tell the story of household tasks and technology and the challenges of working in domestic service during the Jim Crow era.
+Discover the fascinating story of Maymont, a restored 1893 Gilded Age mansion given to the City of Richmond by James and Sallie Dooley.
+See the original furnishings upstairs including Tiffany stained glass and a swan bed, while the downstairs story reveals the tasks and challenges of working in service during the Jim Crow era.
 The surrounding landscape features Italian and Japanese gardens, magnificent trees and a carriage display, as well as Virginia wildlife exhibits, a Farm and the Robins Nature & Visitor Center.
+On Sunday, celebrate Maymont’s 125th anniversary with a festive carriage parade, food trucks, music and Victorian ladies & gentlemen.
+Fees for carriage rides and some activities.
 Located at 1700 Hampton Street in the heart of Richmond, Maymont Mansion will be open Sat.-Sun.
 12-5 p.m.
-(Grounds are open 10 a.m.- 5 p.m.)
+(Grounds are open 10 a.m.-7 p.m.)
 For more information, call 804-358-7166 ext.
 310 or visit www.maymont.org.

 Meadow Farm Museum at Crump Park